Tooth whitening Q & As

 Which GDC registrants can undertake tooth whitening?

 Until recently, it was the Council’s position that only dentists could undertake tooth whitening.
-At the Council meeting in June 2008, it was decided that in addition to dentists being able to carry out tooth whitening, dental hygienists and dental therapists, on the prescription of a dentist, can carry out tooth whitening as an additional skill.
+However, it has since been decided by Council that in addition to dentists being able to carry out tooth whitening, dental hygienists, dental therapists and clinical dental technicians, on the prescription of a dentist, can carry out tooth whitening as an additional skill.

 It has also been decided that dental nurses can, as an additional skill, take impressions and make bleaching trays to a dentist’s prescription.
 Any registrant who undertakes work for which they are not sufficiently competent risks fitness to practise proceedings which may affect their registration.